AbdullahJanKhan/webrtc-android/README.md

                               0       0       0.00    0.00    0.00    0.00
 ```

-The link `https://c76d-58-65-176-42.ngrok-free.app` should be added as a URI in the SocketRepository class, as discussed earlier.
+The link `https://c76d-58-65-176-42.ngrok-free.app`  is a secure endpoint and can be use with the prefix of `wss://` instead of `https://` as it is a WebSocket based server.
+This link should be added as a URI in the SocketRepository class, as discussed earlier.
 * * *